 Samuel and Cecily settled at "Beggar's Bush" later renamed "Jordans Journey" near the confluence of the Appomattox and James Rivers southside.
 This plantation took its name from its founder, Capt.
 Samuel Jordan and appears to have embraced 450 acres.
 At least in 1625 Jordan was credited with this amount as being "planted" by patent in "the territory of greate Weyanoke."
-It has been said that he established Jordan's Journey, also known as Beggar's Bush, in 1619 although in the Assembly of 1619 he represented "Charles Citty."
+It has been said that he established Jordan's Journey, also known as Beggar's Bush, in 1618 although in the Assembly of 1619 he represented "Charles Citty."
 He was one of the Assembly Committee of four appointed to examine "the first booke of the fower" of the "Greate Charter."
 In 1622 Jordan received a share of Company stock from Mary Tue as well as 100 acres in "Diggs his Hundred."
 At this time he was listed as "Samuel Jordan of Charles Hundred gentleman."

 Jordan's Journey seems to have prospered.
 At the time there were forty-two persons in residence and eight had died within the year.
 In 1625 the population stood at fifty-five persons (thirty-six males and nineteen females).
 Corn and fish supplies were adequate and there were some cattle and hogs as well a s numerous poultry.
 In the matter of houses, the total was quite large-being twenty-two.
 The plantation boasted of three boats and substantial amounts of small arms (thirty-eight) and armor of various types (thirty-six items).
 Cecily was expecting a second child (Margaret) at the time of Samuel's death at Jordan's Journey in the first months of 1623.
 Samuel Jordan is known to have died prior to the February 16, 1623, because in the census of Virginia colonists, his name is conspicuously missing from the list of inhabitants at Jordan's Journey:

+As was the custom of the time it was an absolute necessity for the safety of the early female settlers to have a male protector.
+For this reason we frequently find widows marrying within a few weeks or months following the death of their husbands.
+As a young widow Cecily 20, this proved to be true as she had married her much older neighbor and a cousin to her mother, Samuel Jordan 42, shortly before December 1620.
+Cecily is a year younger than Samuel Jordan's eldest son.
 “From Persons of Quality: A List of Names; of the Living in Virginia, February the 16, 1623, Living At Jordan's Jorney” Sislye Jordan Temperance Baylife Mary Jordan Margery Jordan William Farrar" (37 more names follow the above listed.)
 Samuel died at Jordan's Journey sometime in early 1623, and an inventory of his estate included his widow, Cecily and her two young daughters, two plantations, five houses, two boats, ten servants, and several coats of chain-mail.
 The Reverend Grivell Pooley, who had conducted Samuel's funeral, proposed to the widow Cicely within days of his funeral.
 She apparently consented but subsequently refused to go through with the wedding and accepted a second proposal from Col. William Farrar (the attorney who administered her husband's estate).

-"CECILY" was said to have introduced the art of flirting in Virginia... she was the original southern belle, and no doubt beautiful for she won the hearts of some of the colony's outstanding citizens.
-The fascinating Cecily earned her reputation as a heartbreaker and a place in history when she became the object of the first breach of promise suit in America.
+"CECILY" is said to have introduced the art of flirting in Virginia... she was the original southern belle, and no doubt beautiful for she won the hearts of some of the colony's outstanding citizens.
+The fascinating Cecily earned her reputation as a heartbreaker and a place in history when she became the object of the very first breach of promise suit in America.
 There is much myth and speculation, but few facts truly known about this often married elusive lady of whom so many today claim descendancy.
 There has long been a mystery surrounding the little girl who arrived in Jamestown at the tender age of ten, and received the distinction of "Ancient Planter."

 It is likely that Samuel Jordan made a will, but it does not survive.
 William Farrar was appointed as executor and overseer of Samuel Jordan's estate several months after his death.
 At a Court held on November 19, 1623, and presided over by Sir Francis Wyatt, Governor, and Christopher Davison, Secretary, records indicate that a warrant was issued "to Mr. Farrar to bring in the account of Mr. Jordan his estate by the last day of December."
 Another warrant was issued to "Mrs. Jordan, that Mr. Farrer put in security for the performance of her husbands will."
 An abstract of the orders were to be delivered to Sir George Yeardley.